I am so excited to show you my fall home tour this year! I mean, me and fall are best buddies.

 The orange juice did the trick, now on to the dining room.
 AKA the room that gets used twice a year.

-I wanted to do something other than orange and brown fall decor in here, so I went with hydrangea, feathers and light neutral colors.
+I wanted to do something other than orange and brown fall decor in here, since the rest of the house is filled with those colors.
+So I went with hydrangea, feathers and light neutral colors.

 Thrifted soup tureens, hedge apples and baby boo pumpkins make for an understated fall decor theme.

 I could make up something fallish about the china dogs, but they are always there.
-I have a weird fascination with china dogs.
+I have a weird fascination/love affair with china dogs.

 The top shelf has another tureen, this time with dried hydrangea in it.